AntoniosBarotsis/coronaBot/README.md

 obviously halted until further notice and as a result various of its components remain unfinished (the command line part for example).
 Although I will probably never get to finish this project it has most certainly been my most interesting one so far and I discovered how much I love data science because of it.
 That said, I'm still willing to make this public since I believe that there are a couple of good ideas here and there that people might find useful.
 Hope you enjoy this as much as I did :).
 I'll keep an eye out in case anyone manages to fix this though that would be neat!
 Rest of readme is a bit outdated but oh well, I feel like keeping it that way.
+I'm also gonna leave my [project](https://github.com/AntoniosBarotsis/coronaBot/projects/1) public in case anyone wants to take a peek at what the bot would eventually become.

 ## Installation